MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/report-issues.md

 ---
-title: "Report issues in agent app | MicrosoftDocs"
+title: Report issues in agent app
-description: "Learn how you can report issues in the Contact Center workspace or the Customer Service workspace when you raise a support ticket with Microsoft." ms.date: 09/10/2024 ms.topic: article
+description: Learn how you can report issues in Contact Center workspace or Customer Service workspace when you raise a support ticket with Microsoft. ms.date: 09/10/2024 ms.topic: article
 author: neeranelli
-ms.author: v-slaik
+ms.author: nenellim
 ---

 # Report issues in agent app